 4 months later, the hole was still gaping and the wound fresher than ever.
 The scab has busted off and the only way to begin healing was to welcome a new canine member to our family; enter, Lola.
 It’s been 2 years since she came to live with us and I think we’d all agree, life is sweeter with Lola sitting next to us.

-She cuddles right up to us on Friday Family nights as we gather around the coffee table playing a rousing game of Monopoly or just watching Gilmore Girls, Once Upon a Time or my daughters’ favorite new Netflix series, The Adventures of Puss in Boots.
+She cuddles right up to us on Friday Family nights with her dog blanket as we gather around the coffee table playing a rousing game of Monopoly or just watching Gilmore Girls, Once Upon a Time or my daughters’ favorite new Netflix series, The Adventures of Puss in Boots.
 Just like next month, you can bet your sweet tukus that she will be sitting on my lap while I binge watch House of Cards Season 3 ( February 27th..Don’t miss it!)Lola is always there with us.
 Wherever we go in live, there she is.

 Dogs are smart.
 If I’m watching a movie that tugs at my heartstrings and I find myself crying, Lola cuddles in just a little closer and licks my hand.
 It’s as if she’s telling me that it’s ok.
 When we laugh, she doesn’t laugh but she certainly does get excited.
 Lola is just a much a part of our family as any one of us.

 That kind of loyalty and devotion deserves a treat.

 Vegetable oil cooking spray